Ulmus 'Rebella'

-Ulmus 'Rebella' is an American hybrid cultivar elm raised from a rare crossing of the Chinese Elm U. parvifolia (female parent) and the American Elm U. americana by Smalley and Guries of the Wisconsin Alumni Research Foundation in 1987 as clone 2245-9.
+Ulmus 'Rebella' is an American hybrid cultivar elm raised from a rare crossing of the Chinese elm U. parvifolia (female parent) and the American elm U. americana by Professors Eugene Smalley and Raymond Guries of the Wisconsin Alumni Research Foundation in 1987 as clone 2245-9.
 Grown under licence by Eisele GmbH, Darmstadt, Germany, 'Rebella' was released to commerce in Europe in 2011.

 Description

-'Rebella' is a small, slow growing tree with pendent twigs bearing small leaves which can turn brown, red, orange, or yellow in autumn, depending on the weather.
+'Rebella' is a small to medium size, slow-growing tree with a graceful loose crown, rather dense epicormic foliage, and pendent branches and twigs, bearing small glossy leaves which can turn brown, red, orange, or yellow in autumn, depending on the weather.